fredhur/CircularQueueBuffer/README.md

 > #### T : type that saved in SimpleBuffer.<br>
 > #### bufferSize : Maximum data size.
 If current size is bigger than bufferSize, shifting data.
-> If you want to make SimpleBuffer which stores 3 int types, declare like this.
+> If you want to make SimpleBuffer which stores three integer types, declare like this.
 > **SimpleBuffer < int , 3 > simplebuffer;**